navig8s/navig8/README.md

 The Navig8 web user interface simplifies Kubernetes application deployment by guiding users through [Helm Chart values](https://helm.sh/docs/chart_best_practices/values/).

-It's logic executes only on frontend side which guarantees no sensitive data filled in its form will ever be implicitly processed somewhere outside user's computer.
+Its logic is executed only on frontend side which guarantees no sensitive data filled in its form will ever be implicitly processed somewhere outside user's computer.

 ---